 The top ten, as reported by Forbes, is as follows:

-Perceived value—the customer's evaluation of the benefits and costs of one brand compared to others—is a primary factor as to why the world’s most valuable brands are so successful.
-What makes it important from a company perspective is that customers may be willing to pay a higher price because they deem the brand as high quality or status achieving.
+What's perceived value?
+It's a customer's evaluation of the benefits and costs of one brand compared to another—a primary factor as to why the world’s most valuable brands are so successful.

 Branding lessons from Apple

-It’s hard to find a more inspirational branding success story than Apple.
-Founded by two college dropouts, the brand's expansion into various industries and new services such as Apple Pay helped to propel Apple into becoming America’s first $700 billion company.
-Moreover, it is one of the most recognized and respected brands in the world.
+It’s hard to find a more inspirational branding success story than Apple's.
+Founded by two college dropouts, its pioneering expansion into various industries and new services such as Apple Pay and iTunes helped to propel Apple into becoming America’s first $700 billion company.

 Are you familiar with the term unboxing?
 Put simply, unboxing is when consumers record the actual process of unwrapping their newly purchased Apple products.
 Why?
 Because the products make them feel good.

-Unboxing videos offer an unvarnished and honest peek at products, while positioning the unboxer in a central position within a brand’s community.
-No one tells these people to create these videos, but Apple facilitates a user experience that expands way past the purchase stage, which is why if you search for unboxing videos in YouTube, you can find an array of media with a somewhat staggering view count.
+Unboxing videos offer an unvarnished and honest peek at products, while positioning the 'unboxer' in a central position within a brand’s community.
+No one tells these people to create these videos, but Apple facilitates a user experience that expands way past the purchase stage, which is why when you search for unboxing videos on YouTube, you can find an array of hits with a somewhat staggering view count.

 The momentous following of the Apple brand does, of course, present the organization with a formidable reputation to live up to.
-All technology-leading products which Apple delivers are not only designed to match the brand promise but are fundamental to keeping Apple so profitable.
+All technology-leading products which Apple delivers are not only designed to match the brand promise, but are fundamental in keeping Apple so profitable.

 So, how does Apple incorporate customer experience into branding?
 They put the customer at the heart of everything they do.
-Take their ‘Shot on iPhone’ campaign for example, not only does it showcase the sheer versatility of the iPhone camera, but it features utterly charming videos shot by real people.
+Take their ‘Shot on iPhone’ campaign for example.
+Not only does it showcase the sheer versatility of the iPhone camera, but it features charming videos shot by real people.

-Offering their customers the chance at being part of something huge—the first installment of the campaign was seen at least 6.5 billion different times—Shot on iPhone successfully coupled human emotion with real product benefits.
-Showing how their products fit people's lives, the campaign reinforces the brand pillars of Apple and further solidifies the emotional connection with the audience.
+Offering their customers the opportunity to be part of something huge—the first instalment of the campaign was viewed at least 6.5 billion different times—Shot on iPhone successfully coupled human emotion with real product benefits.
+Showing how their products fit into people's lives, the campaign reinforces the brand pillars of Apple and further solidifies an emotional connection with the audience.

 The importance of emotion in brand loyalty

-No matter how entertaining or creative your branding campaigns are, without leveraging the emotional aspects of your products, your marketing strategy may fall to resonate with your audience.
+No matter how entertaining or creative your brand campaigns are, if there's no emotional connection with your audience, your marketing strategy is likely to miss its mark.

-By creating an emotional connection with its customers, Apple has acquired a loyal following, and there's no doubt that brand loyalty has played a huge part in its global success.
-When we asked famed tech Vlogger David Di Franco about what the brand meant to him, this is what he had to say:
+It is that emotional connection that has cultivated such brand loyalty among Apple fans and enabled them to get away with pricing their products so much higher than competitors.
+When we asked famed tech vlogger David Di Franco about what the brand meant to him, this is what he had to say:

-If you want brand loyalty, do as Apple did and emotionally connect with your customers and start a movement that you believe in.
+If you want brand loyalty, do as Apple did—emotionally connect with your customers and start a movement that you believe in.
 The rest will certainly follow.